Crushed Sand vs River Sand ? The Better Choice, read to learn more

 Before we begin, you must understand why we need to add sand in making Concrete cement mortar and how it affects the different stages of the building process.

-- Performance: Crushed sand is made from the debris of construction waste and sieved to 4mm, perfect for application with cement.
+- Performance - Crushed sand is made from the debris of construction waste and sieved to 4mm, perfect for application with cement.
 Since it is a mechanical process, the quality remains consistent.
 There are many more performance benefits of crushed sand which you will learn as we read along.

 Availability, Cost and Performance are crucial aspects in determining the effectiveness of building material.

 Let us now learn how the choice of River sand or Crushed sand affects the overall strength and lifecycle of the project.
+Crushed sand is made by mechanically crushing basalt, granites, or other stones.

 Crushed sand is made by mechanically crushing basalt, granites or other stones.
 The sieve is fixed, which allows the entire batch to be uniform.
 They also had lower chances of adulteration as proper methods of production is incorporated.